 With an in-depth understanding of the status of the national HIV epidemic through the Zimbabwe Population-based HIV Impact Assessment (ZIMPHIA) surveys conducted in 2016 and 2020, ICAP has continued working to improve service quality, strengthen human resources for health, and build capacity in epidemiology and strategic information (SI) for evidence-based HIV programs, policy and response.

 Optimizing Differentiated Service Delivery for People Living with HIV (PLHIV) in Urban Zimbabwe: Assessing urban PLHIV preferences for treatment delivery models using a discrete choice experimentDistricts (or national):Harare

 Key Technical Areas

-Dr. Godfrey Musuka is ICAP’s country director in Zimbabwe.
-He is an HIV/AIDS M&E and public health expert with 20 years of experience implementing health interventions in Zimbabwe, Botswana, and Nigeria.
+Godfrey Musuka is ICAP’s Country Director in Zimbabwe.
+He is an HIV/AIDS M&E and public health expert with 25 years of experience implementing health interventions in Zimbabwe, Botswana, and Nigeria.
 He has worked for UNICEF, ACHAP (the partnership between the Government of Botswana, the Gates Foundation, Merck & the Merck Company Foundation) in the areas of HIV/AIDS, TB, and immunization.
 His key areas of interest include strategic information and program management.
 Godfrey is a Doctor of Veterinary Medicine and holds MPhil and MSc degrees.